WAI WEBSITE DESIGN

 Site Types

-A design goal is to create (or clone) web sites that reflect each groups' primary purpose and group conscience.
-AA entity types (districts, areas, intergroup, committees, etc) each have distinct needs.
-The software design ideally supports AA service entities with a web site (or clone) to suit those needs as determined by its group conscience.
+A design goal is to create (or clone) websites that reflect each groups' needs and group conscience.
+AA entity types (districts, areas, intergroup, committees, conventions, etc) have distinct needs.
+Ideally, the design can support a website to match a group's specific (and changing) needs and group conscience.

 Design Constraints

-Language translation (e.g. Spanish, French, Portuguese) relies on the client/browser funtionality, no server-side (or package) support is provided.
+Language translation (e.g. Spanish, French, Portuguese) relies on the client browser, no server-side software or package is used.

-As noted above, ASP.NET relies on a Microsoft Windows runtime enviroment, and this design relies on Microsoft SQL Server for database functions, both of which >could< be replaced by other runtime enviroments (Linux/Apache), databases (MySQL, Oracle, etc).
-This .NET design uses C#, but other programming languages (PHP, Python, JAVA, etc) could be used.
+This ASP.NET version relies on Microsoft IIS and Microsoft SQL Server for database functions; other .NET versions, hosting enviroments (.NET Core, Linux/Apache) and databases (MySQL, Oracle, etc) could be used.
+The implementation uses C#, but other programming languages (PHP, Python, JAVA, etc) could be used.

 Web Servant & Fellowship Friend